GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 ### vpath directive

-The sources files are in the src subdirectory
+The sources files are in the src sub-directory

 syntax: vpath \<pattern\> \<directory\>